 It is 31 metres in height and features two bronze figures, known as the zelenci (the "Green Men"), who chime the hours.

 Orlando's Column stands in front of the Church of St Blaise, a stone column featuring the likeness of mediaeval knight Orlando (Roland), with sword extended, made in the Gothic style.

 It was placed there in 1418, and from it flew the flag of the Republic of Dubrovnik for a full four centuries.
 Nowadays, during the Dubrovnik Summer Festival, the column bears a flag with the legend "Libertas" (Freedom).

 Onofrio's Great and Small Fountains were built by Neapolitan architect Onofrio della Cava as part of Dubrovnik’s water supply system.

 Onofrio's Great Fountain is located at the very entrance to Dubrovnik (by the Pile Gates), while the Small Fountain stands at the eastern end of the city.
 Onofrio's Great Fountain appears as it does today as a result of the great earthquake of 1667.

 When in Dubrovnik be sure to take a cable car ride to the top of Mount Srdj.
 Once you get on the cable car upper station you can enjoy amazing views of the area from two panoramic terraces.
-There you can also find restaurant and souvenir shop.
-The lower station is at the beginning of Petra Kresimira IV Street where you can also buy your tickets.

 Home > Dubrovnik Attractions